Size7 inches (18 cm)

 - Coloration ranges from black to yellow or tan.

-- Individual may display dark markings on its body.
+- Individuals may display dark markings on its body.

 - Feeds nocturnally by sucking prey into its bony tubular snout with a flick of the head.